maxbechtold/dirt-rally-pace-notes/README.md

 This can be combined with advice of ``slowing`` or ``braking``.
 ``deceptive`` warns the driver, e.g. not to succumb to a wrong way.
 ``finish`` ends the stage and pace notes.
+> In DR2, the pace notes continue until the driver is to `stop`.